UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-If a note has a :code:`displayLabel` attribute with the value of "Grade level", it refers to the target audience of the resource.
+A note with :code:`@displayLabel` with the value of "Grade level" refers to the target audience of the resource.
+This Xpath is present solely within the Arrowmont Curriculum documents, but could be used more broadly for other resources with an educational focus.

 Justification
 ^^^^^^^^^^^^^

-The MARC 521 field should be mapped to the Bibframe intended audience field.
+The MARC 521 field should be mapped to the BIBFRAME intended audience field.
 The field is defined as information that identifies the specific audience or intellectual level for which the content of the resource is considered appropriate.

 XPath